RayenMbarki/E-Commerce-Console-Application/README.md

 ## User / Admin connection system

 - a user : can login / logout to the app with the only id and password when creating its account , he's able to search for the product , transfer money to his application wallet , pay and rate a product .
-- admin : can login / logout , has access to the catalogue of the available products and can manage its
+- admin : can login / logout , has access to the catalogue of the available products and can manage it